8.1.1 DISCIPLINE AND PROCEDURES

 3. Assignment of Special Tasks

-Teachers may assign tasks such as clean-up, memorization, or written work to discourage negative behavior or as reparation for damage.
+Teachers may assign tasks such as clean-up or written work to discourage negative behavior or as reparation for damage.

 Detention is assigned as a result of continued irresponsible or inappropriate behavior, after alternate disciplinary actions have proven ineffective, or when the severity of the offense warrants such a consequence.
-One a student earns 3 demerits he/she will serve one hour of after-school detention.
+Once a student earns 3 demerits he/she will serve 45 minutes to one hour of detention.
 Behaviors that may warrant detention include:

 • Disruptive classroom behavior.